Rainbow Row: 97 and 99-101 East Bay Street

 Othniel Beale bought the lot upon which 97 East Bay St. is built in March 1741 for a price not indicating the presence of a building.
 When he added a small piece of land to his lot in 1748, the deed referred to his "new Brick Store" as one of the landmarks.
 Beale also built the adjoining 99-101 East Bay St., a building which shares a roof, party wall, and decorative elements.
 After the death of Beale, both properties passed through several owners and uses.
 Susan Pringle Frost bought 97 East Bay Street and resold it in 1936.
 Judge Lionel K. Legge and Mrs. Dorothy Legge undertook a restoration of 99-101 East Bay Street starting in July 1931.
 Their house was the first on Rainbow Row to be restored.
 Mrs. Dorothy Haskell Porcher Legge was recognized for her groundbreaking restoration work on the house with an award from the Preservation Society of Charleston in 1992.
-Detailed plans of the house were produced for the Historic American Buildings Survey and can be viewed here.
 In the panoramic photo above, 99-101 East Bay St. is the widest house shown, and 97 East Bay is the blue house with three windows and a door on the ground floor to its left.